Berkeley-Correctness-Group/Jalangi-Berkeley/README.md

     * Modify the variable ```included``` to specify the URLs for which to instrument JavaScript files (an array of regular expressions).
   * Start the custom version of Firefox.
 Make sure that your current working directory is Jalangi-Berkeley.

-Firefox will write the uninstrumented .js files and the instrumented .js files to ```instrumentFF_tmp```, along with the sourcemaps produced by the Jalangi instrumenter. ```instrumentFF``` uses caching to avoid re-instrumenting files.
+Firefox will write the uninstrumented .js files and the instrumented .js files to ```instrumentFF_tmp```, along with the sourcemaps produced by the Jalangi instrumenter. ```instrumentFF``` caches instrumented files to avoid unnecessarily re-instrumenting files.
 If you modify your analysis, empty the cache by removing all files in ```instrumentFF_tmp``` and by restarting Firefox.